-- Lack of flash flood warning capabilities and capacities of NHMSs; - Lack of local expertise and regional cooperation; - Ineffectiveness of riverine flood warning systems for flash floods; - Flash floods cause annually an average of 5,000 deaths and inflict heavy economical losses worldwide.
+- lack of flash flood forecasting tools; - lack of flash flood warning capabilities and capacities of NHMSs; - lack of local expertise and regional cooperation; and - ineffectiveness of riverine flood warning systems for flash floods.

-Global Coverage
+FFGS with Global Coverage

 Flash Flood Guidance System with global coverage enhances early warning capabilities of the NMHSs, currently covers fifty two (52) countries and more than two billion people around the world saving lives and decreasing economic losses.